20 Expressions to Wish Good Luck in French

 As with other French expressions, you can combine “bonne chance” and “bon courage” in one sentence.
 In France, you’ll often hear people saying “Bonne chance et bon courage!”.

-Bonne chance when things get though
+Bonne chance when things get tough

 Throughout our days, it is possible that we encounter difficult situations.
 Sometimes we know that things won’t be easy and we get prepared.
 Sorting out stuff with a difficult colleague is not about building future projects.
 Nothing is exciting about fixing something that went wrong with your neighbors.